 How much does it cost to replace a CV axle?

 or medium front-wheel drive car, replacing one front CV axle with an aftermarket part

 costs from $180 to $410.
 OEM parts are more expensive, but the OEM quality is often better.
-Replacing rear CV axles tend to be more expensive due to extra labor.
+Replacing rear CV axles tends to be more expensive due to extra labor.
 Do both CV axles need to be replaced at the same time?
 No, it's not necessary; there is no need to replace a CV axle if it's in good shape.

 There are aftermarket boots that can be installed without removing the whole CV axle, but only one side of it.
 They are called stretch CV boots

 .
-The downside is that the quality might not be the same as of the original part.
+The downside is that the quality might not be on par with OEM parts.

-The good news is that a CV axle in most cars is covered by the powertrain warranty, which is typically 5 years or 60,000 miles.
+The good news is that CV axles in most cars are covered by the powertrain warranty, which is typically 5 years or 60,000 miles.
 Check your warranty brochure for details.
 How long do CV axles last?
 In many cars, if the protective boots are not broken, CV axles can last for the lifetime of the car.